alfonsobries/vue-tailwind-docs/content/datepicker.md

 ## Formatting tokens

-*Credits to the guys behind the [Flatpickr](https://flatpickr.js.org/) from were I mostly copied the code behind this formatting.*
+*Credits to the guys behind the [Flatpickr](https://flatpickr.js.org/) from where I mostly copied the code behind this formatting.*

 Each character in the table below can be used in `dateFormat` and `userFormat` options to achieve the format you need.